faryabib/faryabib.github.io/research.md

 ----

-**3. Medical decision-making algorithm in AML.**
+**3. Computational Genomics.**

 [comment]: <![FLT3 in AML](assets/precision.png){:height="290px" width="300px"}>
 ![FLT3 in AML](assets/HeatITup_AACR.png){:height="290px" width="300px"}

-Our lab is also interested in developing computational oncology frameworks to enrich clinical significance of diagnostic tumor genomics to advance the paradigm of personalized medicine.
-To this end, we leverage clinical cases to investigate the correlation between the heterogeneity in mutational structures and response to targeted therapies.
-Adopting a “bedside to bench and back” approach, our aim is to identify tumor cell-specific vulnerabilities that could be exploited therapeutically.
-You could learn more about our project on  [_YouTube_](https://www.youtube.com/watch?v=vqLXfHXP98A&index=20&list=PLRGEsZTjjo8mLReT4vqHU6cc_d4hn46GV), [_Clinical Cancer Research_](https://doi.org/10.1158/1078-0432.CCR-18-0655) journal, and [_CCR Translations_](https://10.1158/1078-0432.CCR-18-3146).
+Our lab innovates statistical and machine learning approaches to accelerate discovery of novel therapeutics and biomarkers by elucidating complexity and heterogeneity of tumors.
 As part of the Center for Personalized Diagnostics, we have access to and mine cancer patient genotypic/phenotypic data sets to improve patient health.
-We recently developed [_HeatITup_](https://github.com/faryabib/HeatITup) algorithm to accurately identify and characterize complex somatic mutations known as Internal Tandem Duplications (ITD) from short read sequencing data (300 pb).
-Observing limitations of short read sequencing, we brought in [10X Genomics](https://www.10xgenomics.com/genome/) micro-fluidic technology that enables sequencing very long DNA molecules as single cell resolution.
+To this end, we leverage clinical cases to investigate the correlation between the heterogeneity in mutational structures and response to targeted therapies (see [_HeatITup_](https://github.com/faryabib/HeatITup) algorithm).
+We also develop computational ecosystems to study molecular and cellular heterogeneity (see [_TooManyCells_](https://github.com/faryabib/too-many-cells) algorithm).